tenzir/tenzir/web/docs/understand-vast/query-language/expressions.md

 ### Extractors

 An *extractor* retrieves a certain aspect of an event.
+When looking up an expression, VAST *binds* the extractor to a specific record field, i.e., maps it to the corresponding numeric column offset in the schema. **Binding an expression implicitly creates a disjunction of all matching fields.** We find that this existential qualification is the natural user experience when "extracting" data declaratively.

 VAST has the following extractor types:

 1. [Field](#field-extractor): extracts all fields whose name match a given record field name.